 Aside from the perfectly etched cartoon heart, the ivory receptacle was of similar size and shape as all the others.
 There was nothing remarkable except that it was the missing ingredient from every single recipe in Grandma’s hidden cookbook.
 I pulled it close, not allowing for hesitation.
 I had now cooked with every part of every animal one could conceive.
 Whatever nightmare was contained within this ‘heart’ canister could be no spookier, except it was empty.

 The walls inside were stained with hues of red and purple, ribbons of the missing substance crusted and congealed throughout, the metallic smell of blood, unmistakable.
 I turned it over to be certain, but it was as dry as it appeared.
 Blood.
 Grandma’s blood?
 The blood of other helpless woodland fauna, or something else?
 Someone else?
-The questioned lingered in my mind when there was an aggressive knock at the door.
+The questions were lingering in my mind when an aggressive knock came at the door.

 The one in the middle, jagged-toothed and an explosion of wispy hair, leaned in close and said, “You’ve been baking.”

 Thanks for reading.
 Be sure to Subscribe and follow.

 Thank you so much for reading.
 Share your scary stories in the comments.